alanng10/Tool/Docue/a.md

 The word first letter "T" refers to Thin Any.

-The word second letter "o" refers to operate direct.
+The word second letter "o" refers to operate diret.

 The word third letter "o" refers to operate engin.

 The word fourth letter "l" refers to list unite.

-The word spell is Thin Any operate direct operate engin list unite.
+The word spell is Thin Any operate diret operate engin list unite.

 Tool has arch.